CoolmanCZ/upp_cmake/README.md

 * GENERATE_NOT_PARALLEL - set to "1" - do not build with multiple processes (multiple process build is enabled as default)
 * GENERATE_NOT_PCH - set to "1" - do not build with precompiled headers support (precompiled headers support is enabled as default)

+* CMAKE_VERBOSE_OVERWRITE="0" - set to "0" - do not generate cmake verbose makefile output (even when the debug flag is set)
+* CMAKE_VERBOSE_OVERWRITE="1" - set to "1" - always generate cmake verbose makefile output

 ## Usage
 Parameters of the "generate_main_cmake_file" function are
 ```